cyberbotics/webots-doc/guide/puma.md

 %end

-The [PUMA robotic arm](https://en.wikipedia.org/wiki/Programmable_Universal_Machine_for_Assembly#Model_560_C) (for "Programmable Universal Machine for Assembly") is a six-axis arm with three axes making up a spherical wrist.
+The [PUMA robotic arm](https://en.wikipedia.org/wiki/Programmable_Universal_Machine_for_Assembly#Model_560_C) (for "Programmable Universal Machine for Assembly") is a six axes arm with three axes making up a spherical wrist.

 ### Samples